Florida Housing Market and Buying Timing

 - New Construction: Especially in Central Florida and Southwest Florida.

-- Market Segments: Luxury home sales have cooled, but starter homes remain in high demand.
+- Market Segments: Luxury home sales have cooled, properties under 1,500 square feet and condominiums remain in high demand.

 Cities With More Housing Inventory (Buyer’s Markets)